CyberFlameGO/svnpython/Doc/library/sys.rst

    implement a dynamic prompt.

-.. data:: py3kwarning

-   Bool containing the status of the Python 3.0 warning flag.
-It's ``True`` when Python is started with the -3 option.

 .. data:: dont_write_bytecode

    If this is true, Python won't try to write ``.pyc`` or ``.pyo`` files on the